OptimalBPM/of/README.md

 In the conceptual middle of the system is the broker.

 It is responsible for most cross-cutting concerns like messaging, security logging and keeping persistent data.
+For clients of a system built on the framework, its role is application server and messaging platform.

 ## Schemas
 JSON Schema is used to define [all data structures](https://github.com/OptimalBPM/of/tree/master/schemas) in the system.